Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Properties of pseudo-hermitian Hamiltonians

-denote respectively the set of left and right normalized eigenvectors, where each $\bu_i$ and $\bv_i$ is the left and right eigenvector corresponding to the $i$th eigenvalue $\lambda_i$. \\\\ Since $H$ is non-hermitian, neither $U$ or $V$ is orthonormal.
+denote respectively the set of left and right normalized eigenvectors, where each $\bu_i$ and $\bv_i$ is the left and right eigenvector corresponding to the $i$th eigenvalue $\lambda_i$.
+Since $H$ is non-hermitian, neither $U$ or $V$ is orthonormal.
 Instead, they satisfy a bi-orthogonality relation, that the scalar product $d_{ij} \defeq \bu_i^*\bv_j$ is zero only if $i \neq j$.
 Using the relation $U = SV$ introduced in Theorem \ref{theorem::SH_HPD}, we obtain

 where $D$ is a diagonal matrix containing the non-zero entries $d_{ii}$ on its diagonal.
 Hence, $D$ is always full rank and invertible.
+Indicating the sets of eigenvectors associated with positive and negative eigenvalues respectively by $V_+$ and $V_-$, define $D_+ \defeq V_+^*SV_+$ and $D_- \defeq V_-^*SV_-$.
+From \eqref{eqn::positive-negative_right_eigenvectors}, we also observe that

+Naturally, we also have $V_+^*SV_- = 0$.
+These features, along with the positive-negative symmetry of spectrum, will help us assessing the quadratic convergence of the Ritz values in Section \ref{sec:rayleigh_ritz_variants_convergence}.

 To conclude this section, we show that the condition number of $H$ equals the condition number of $SH$.
 This information will be useful for further theoretical developments. \begin{theorem} If SH is HPD,

-\end{theorem} \begin{proof} Let $H = K \Sigma P^*$ be the singular value decomposition of $H$.
-Then, from the definition of a pseudo-hermitian matrix \eqref{introduction::pseudo_hermitian_condition}, we have $H^*~=~SHS~=~SK\Sigma P^*S$.
-Subsequently, it follows that $K = SP$.
+\end{theorem} \begin{proof} Let $H = F \Sigma P^*$ be the singular value decomposition of $H$.
+Then, from the definition of a pseudo-hermitian matrix \eqref{introduction::pseudo_hermitian_condition}, we have $H^*~=~SHS~=~SF\Sigma P^*S$.
+Subsequently, it follows that $F = SP$.
 Substituting this into the singular value decomposition of $H$ gives

 which is the eigendecomposition of $SH$.
-Hence, the condition number of $H$ and $S H$ satisfy
+Hence, the condition number of $H$ satisfies